cyjoo1988/cyjoo1988.github.io/_posts/2020-05-18-how-to-markdown.md

     This is the first line
     and this is the next line.
+    Without two spaces, the like continues.
+    Like so.

 This is the first line
 and this is the next line.
+Without two spaces, the like continues.
+Like so.

 2.5 horizontal line
 --------------